-The invitation is the first glimpse guests will see of the party’s vibe and can set the tone for the rest of the party.
-When hosts use their invitation as a starting point for thoughtful, imaginative details throughout the celebration its the icing on the cake (we had to).
+The invitation is the first glimpse guests will see of the party’s vibe and can set the tone for the rest of the celebration.
+When hosts use their invitation as a starting point for thoughtful, imaginative details throughout the celebration it’s the icing on the cake (we had to).

 On Cake Hero and where she finds inspiration

-As a self taught cake decorator and owner of a Fair Trade and organic custom cake business, I pull inspiration from many places, including Paperless Post.
-Between the edible art that brings everyone at the celebration together, and the photos that help that special treat live on, the work at Cake Hero is truly a family business and a labor of love.
+“As a self taught cake decorator and owner of a Fair Trade and organic custom cake business, I pull inspiration from many places, including Paperless Post.
+Between the edible art that brings everyone at the celebration together, and the photos that help that special treat live on, the work at Cake Hero is truly a family business and a labor of love.”

 On the special request behind her Dino Fest cake

-The directive from the birthday boy was to only include “nice dinosaurs”, so Dino Fest from Happy Menocal was a perfect fit for the party.
-From the invite I hand painted a watercolor rendition of the jungle, and used fondant to create 3D ivy, to help the jungle come alive on the cake.
+“The directive from the birthday boy was to only include ‘nice dinosaurs’, so Dino Fest from Happy Menocal was a perfect fit for the party.
+From the invite, I hand-painted a watercolor rendition of the jungle.
+Then, used fondant to create 3D ivy to help the jungle come alive on the cake.”

-I finished the cake with hand-cut “nice” dinosaurs, wearing jolly little hats.
-My photographer is also my husband, so having him bring his artistic eye to the capture all of the details I put so much time and thought into is such a gift.
+“I finished the cake with hand-cut ‘nice’ dinosaurs, wearing jolly little hats.
+My photographer is also my husband.
+So having him bring his artistic eye to the capture all of the details I put so much time and thought into is such a gift.”

-This was one a labor of love.
+“This was one a labor of love.
 The time consuming process that really shows you the time that goes into the original art!
-Painting a pattern straight onto a cake with edible paints takes a lot more time than you’d think, and the fact that the canvas is vertical rather than laying flat in front of you certainly presents its own challenges.
-The sweetness of this Folk Tails design from Anthropologoie was just too good to not use, though, and the handmade pink sugar dahlia on top really brings the cake to life.
-It was the perfect accent for a baby shower for a little girl.
+Painting a pattern straight onto a cake with edible paints takes a lot more time than you’d think.
+And the fact that the canvas is vertical rather than laying flat in front of you certainly presents its own challenges.
+The sweetness of this Folk Tails design from Anthropologie was just too good to not use, though, and the handmade pink sugar dahlia on top really brings the cake to life.
+It was the perfect accent for a baby shower for a little girl.”

 On the genius update she made to the Vine Print design

-This is a favorite of mine.
+“This is a favorite of mine.
 I love the juxtaposition of the jungle behind the animals, made with hand textured buttercream, and the 2D fondant hand-painted animals hanging on vines.
-It was fun to take the design and make it into a mommy-and-me theme, giving each animal a baby counterpart.
+It was fun to take the design and make it into a mommy-and-me theme, giving each animal a baby counterpart.”

-Tips on how to coordinate your cake and your invite
+How to coordinate your cake and your invite

-If you’re going the DIY route simplify your cake design by referencing the invitation’s color palette or shapes rather than taking on an illustration in fondant.
+If you’re going the DIY route, simplify your cake design by referencing the invitation’s color palette or shapes.
+(Rather than taking on an illustration in fondant.)
 Add a finishing touch with coordinating cake or cupcake toppers.
 Some of our design partners, like Meri Meri make it especially easy to tie everything together.